Johor chief minister has resigned, says Malaysia PM Mahathir

 JOHOR BAHRU: Johor Chief Minister Osman Sapian resigned on Monday evening (Apr 8), Prime Minister Mahathir Mohamad said at a press conference on Tuesday.

-Dr Mahathir said three to four names have been suggested as his replacement, according to Bernama.
+Dr Mahathir added that three to four names have been suggested as Mr Osman's replacement.

 Earlier, Johor Crown Prince Ismail Sultan Ibrahim revealed that his father had decreed that the state’s chief minister be replaced, confirming speculation that Mr Osman would be asked to leave.